ternaustralia/TERN-Data-Skills/EcosystemSurveillance_PlotData/AusPplots_BasicTutorial/README.md

-## Understanding and using the ‘ausplotsR’ package and AusPlots data
+## 'AusplotsR' Package and AusPlots Data Basics

-The accompanying ‘R’, 'Rmd', ‘html’, and 'pdf’ files contain the materials for a tutorial on TERN's Ecosystem Surveillance AusPlots Rangeland data.
+The accompanying ‘html’, 'pdf’, 'R', and 'Rmd' files contain the materials for a basic tutorial on TERN's Ecosystem Surveillance AusPlots Rangeland data.
 A file containing the jupyter notebook version of the tutorial (i.e. '.ipynb' file) is also included.

-This tutorial explores the use of the R package ‘ausplotsR’ & the ‘ausplots’ data that can be downloaded with this package.
-It covers all *ausplotsR* functions, with multiple examples of manipulation, visualisation, and analysis of AusCover data.
+This tutorial explores the use of the R package ‘ausplotsR’ to extract and prepare AusPlots data for visualisation and analysis.
+It shows how to download and install the 'ausplotsR' package, as well as how to use all its functions.
+Detailed explanations and examples are provided for the use of the arguments of all 'ausplotsR' functions.
+In addition, the tutorial covers how to manipulate (i.e. subset/filter and merge) and save the extracted AusPlots data.

-Another Tutorial in TERN's Data Skills Development Program ("'AusplotsR' Package and AusPlots Data Basics") provides a deeper introduction to the use of 'ausplotsR' functions, including comprenhensive explanation and examples of the use of the arguments of the 'ausplotsR' functions.
-The latter tutorial also provides a detailed introduction and exmaples of how to manipulate and save AusCover data.
-However, unlike the tutorial here presented it provides little information on how visualise and use AusPlots data.
+Another Tutorial in TERN's Data Skills Development Program ("Understanding and using the ‘ausplotsR’ package and AusPlots data") provides a briefier introduction to the use of 'ausplotsR' functions (i.e. providing examples of the use of the functions with the most common arguments only).
+However, the latter tutorial also covers how to further manipulate, visualise, and use AusPlots data, by using common application examples.
 Further examples of the use and applications of 'ausplotsR' are provided in the "'ausplotsR' Examples" folder at 'TERN-Data-Skills' GitHub repository.

 &nbsp;